ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 5. You can verify that your code is working correctly by:
     - Try usernames and passwords from `passwords.plain.json`
     - Successful login should take you to http://localhost:3000/

+      :warning:Your username won't show up yet.
+We'll fix this in Exercise 2.:warning:

     - Unsuccessful login should take you to http://localhost:3000/login

 ## Exercise 2.
 Sessions with Cookie Session